-While the ultimate outcome and timing of this process is difficult to ascertain, we expect to derive rent or rent equivalents of between \$15 million to \$20 million annually from our Daybreak portfolio following the restructuring.
-However, our ability to implement such restructuring and secure the approvals necessary to do so, the timing and impact on Daybreak's liquidity from each of the expected benefits discussed above should the portfolio restructuring occur, and the ultimate rental income following any potential transition of select Daybreak facilities to other operators, may be less favorable than expected, and there can be no assurance that such benefits or transition will occur.
-Should they not occur, we could be required to impair our remaining assets currently leased to Daybreak.
+While the ultimate outcome and timing of this process is difficult to ascertain, we continue to believe we will receive Daybreak portfolio rent or rent equivalents of between \$15 million to \$17 million annually after the restructuring of the portfolio is completed.
+However, our ability to complete the restructuring and secure the approvals necessary to do so and the ultimate rental income following any potential transition of select Daybreak facilities to other operators, may be less favorable than expected, and there can be no assurance whether or when such benefits or transition will occur.
+If we are unable to complete the restructuring of the Daybreak portfolio on the terms we expect, we could be required to impair our remaining assets currently leased to Daybreak in addition to the potential impairment charge noted above.

-We continue to closely monitor the performance of all of its operators, as well as industry trends and developments generally.
+We continue to closely monitor the performance of all of our operators, as well as industry trends and developments generally.